sematext/docs/docs/synthetics/private-locations.md

 ## Using Private Locations

-Once you create a private location from UI and install the agents, you can use it while creating the monitors or update existing monitors to run from the private location.
-Private location behaves exactly like public locations.
+Once you create a private location from the UI and install the agents, you can use it while creating the monitors or update existing monitors to run from the private location.
+Private locations behave exactly the same as public locations.

 ![Create Monitor with Private Location](../images/synthetics/private-locations-monitor.png)